 Many address scrapers look for any string with an @ sign in it.
 Running scrapers over a web search or usenet search finds valid addresses and message IDs, which are spam traps.
 Email to these traps tells the trap owner that the sender is scraping addresses or buying lists from someone who is.

-This type of address is almost never input into forms, so they make good "pure spam" traps.
+Note: This type of address is almost never input into forms, so they make good "pure spam" traps.

 Some viruses also scrape addresses, including message IDs, from machines that they infect.